 One possible solution to underinvestment problem is to issue debt rather than equity.
 However, debt does not solve the underinvestment problem, because it carries with it the risk of bankruptcy.
-Issuing more debt can require stricter covenants, which in turn risks a loss of control for the incumbent manager if a covenant is violated.
-The creditor often demand that the managers be replaced before agreeing to either a covenant revision or debt restructuring.
+Issuing more debt can require stricter covenants, which in turn risks a loss of control for the incumbent manager.
+Why?
+Because when a covenant is violated, the creditor often demands that the managers be replaced before agreeing to either a covenant revision or a voluntary debt restructuring.
 For example, DeAngelo and DeAngelo (1985) find evidence that dual-class firms infrequently resort to increasing leverage to retain control.
-Instead, dual class firms seek to keep leverage low, consistent with their desire to minimize the risk of creditors taking control of the firm.
-The issuance of non-voting stock to fund new investment does not result in a dilution of a manager's control rights and has none of the adverse effects of debt covenants.
+Instead, dual-class firms seek to keep leverage low, consistent with their desire to minimize the risk of creditors taking control of the firm.
+The issuance of non-voting stock to fund new investment does not result in a dilution of a manager's control rights and at the same time it has none of the adverse effects of debt covenants.

-A dual-class structure can be particularly helpful for a smaller firm facing large, profitable investment opportunities, enabling it to significantly increase shareholder wealth by not passing up the profitable investments and thereby improve the firm's overall economic efficiency.
-However, as mentioned earlier the costs associated with issuing non-voting equity limit its effectiveness in solving the underinvestment problem.6 shares.
-In a recent paper Laux (2012) shows that suboptimal vesting periods in CEO incentive compensations can induce myopic investment behavior similar to ours.
+A dual-class structure can be particularly helpful for a smaller firm facing large, profitable investment opportunities.
+It enables a firm to significantly increase shareholder wealth by not passing up profitable investments and thereby improves a firm's overall economic efficiency.
+However, as mentioned earlier the costs associated with issuing non-voting equity limit its effectiveness in the help of simulations that one share-one vote is never optimal from an entrepreneur's point of view; and more recently, Edmans (2009) and Edmans and Manso (2011) show that shareholders who hold non-voting shares can exert influence through the threat of exit.
+Also, Brav and Mathews (2011) show that separate vote trading can improve overall efficiency.
+In contrast, Masulis et al. (2011) show that control can also be maintained by pyramid structured business groups, which may act as substitute for nonvoting shares.
+In a recent paper Laux (2012) shows that a suboptimal vesting period in CEO incentive compensation contracts can induce myopic investment behavior similar to ours.

-5Underinvestment and its causes have been studied in a number of papers: Debt-induced underinvestment has been considered by Galai and Masulis (1976), Henderson (1993), Myers (1977), and Berkovitch and Kim (1990).
+5Underinvestment and its causes have been studied in a number of papers: Debt-induced underinvestment is considered by Galai and Masulis (1976), Henderson (1993), Myers (1977), and Berkovitch and Kim (1990).
 Myers and Majluf (1984) and Cooney and Kalay (1993) derive conditions under which an undervalued firm forgoes positive NPV investments.